YitingLiu97/dwd_A5_Fortune_Cookies/readme.md

 <!-- For your assignments you might consider  -->
 # Notes & Process

+Updates 03/08/2020
+I used NedB and created a databse for this inspirational quotes.
+The process is quite simple for me.

 I wanted to create a website where users can contribute to the existing database.
 I chose inspirational-quotes since it is well documented.
 I followed the examples in the files when I installed the library.